The Last Laugh “Der Letzte Mann” or The Last Man (1924) Director: F.W. Murnau

 What do you get when you combine the acting of Emil Jannings, the screenwriting of Carl Meyer, and the directing of F.W.
 Murnau?
 The result is a brilliant little tragic farce of silent cinema.
 Much like Murnau’s Sunrise, The Last Laugh takes an astonishingly simple story and transforms it into a classic.
 It is a wonderfully sardonic film.
 Despite having a somewhat absurd plot, this is clearly the work of a master auteur.
 Carl Meyer’s screenplay (of The Cabinet of Dr. Caligari fame) is the most famous example of a Kammerspielfilm or a “chamber-drama” film.

-The film follows the story of an unnamed hotel doorman at a famous hotel called the Atlantic.
+The film follows the story of an unnamed doorman at the famous Atlantic Hotel.
 He is extremely well respected by his family and neighbors for his ‘prestigious’ position.
 The owner sees him sitting down to relax his muscles after lifting luggage and concludes that the doorman is getting too old for the job.
 He thus demotes the doorman to the position of washroom attendant.
 In a cruel twist of fate, the man now holds towels for wealthy men while they smoke big cigars.

-The unnamed man goes to great lengths to hide his shameful new position from his family and friends, but soon his wife discovers his secret when she surprises him with lunch.
+The unnamed man goes to great lengths to hide his shameful new position from his family and friends, but soon his wife discovers his secret when she surprises him at work with lunch.
 His family disowns him.
-The man finds himself in horrible grief as he wanders back to the washroom at the Atlantic to fall asleep.
-The only person who is kind to the man is the night watchman who covers him with a coat to keep warm.
+The man then descends into a pit of despair as he wanders back to the washroom at the Atlantic to fall asleep.
+The only person who is kind to the man is the night watchman who covers him with a coat for warmth.